Denis Leary: Career

 Leary began working as a comedian at the Boston underground club Play It Again Sam's.
-However, his first real gig was at the Rascals Comedy Club as part of the TV show The Rascals Comedy Hour, on October 18, 1990.
-He wrote and appeared on a local comedy series, Lenny Clarke's Late Show, hosted by his friend Lenny Clarke and written by Martin Olson.
+His first real gig was at the Rascals Comedy Club as part of the TV show The Rascals Comedy Hour, on October 18, 1990.
+Leary wrote and appeared on a local comedy series, Lenny Clarke's Late Show, hosted by his friend Lenny Clarke and written by Martin Olson.
 Leary and Clarke both spoke about their early affiliations and influences in the Boston comedy scene in the documentary film When Standup Stood Out (2006).
 During Leary's time as a Boston-area stand-up comic, he developed his stage persona.

 Leary appeared in sketches on the MTV game show Remote Control, playing characters such as Keith Richards, co-host Colin Quinn's brother and artist Andy Warhol.
 He earned fame when he ranted about R.E.M. in an early 1990s MTV sketch.
 Several other commercials for MTV quickly followed, in which Leary would rant at high speeds about a variety of topics, playing off the then-popular and growing alternative scene.
 One of these rants served as an introduction to the video for "Shamrocks and Shenanigans (Boom Shalock Lock Boom)" by House of Pain.
 Leary released two records of his comedy: No Cure for Cancer (1993) and Lock 'n Load (1997).
-In late 2004, he released the EP Merry F#%$in' Christmas, which included a mix of new music, previously unreleased recordings and some tracks from Lock 'n Load.
+In late 2004, he released the EP Merry F %$in' Christmas, which included a mix of new music, previously unreleased recordings and some tracks from Lock 'n Load.

-In 1993, Leary's sardonic song about the stereotypical American male, "Asshole", achieved much notoriety.
+In 1993, Leary's sardonic song "Asshole", about the stereotypical American male, achieved much notoriety.
 The song was voted No. 1 in an Australian radio poll and was used in Holsten Pils ads in the UK, with Leary's participation, and with adapted lyrics criticizing a drunk driver.
 The single was a minor hit there, peaking at No. 58 in the UK Singles Chart in January 1996.